-The Boilermaker, a combination of Whiskey & beer, made its way into modern craft cocktail bars.
-And even if your favorite watering hole is not a boilermaker on the menu, your bartender can certainly recommend something special.
+The Boilermaker, a combination of whiskey & beer, has recently made its way into craft cocktail bars.
+Even if your favorite watering hole does not have a boilermaker on the menu, your bartender can certainly recommend something special.
 Or you order one of the recommendations from our favorite Boilermaker Pairings.

 - Lagavulin 16 + Feral Smoked Porter